cozy/cozy.github.io/src/references/tech-intro.md

+---
-# Technical introduction to the Cozy platform
+title: Technical introduction to the Cozy platform
+---

-## What is Cozy
+## What is Cozy?

 Cozy is a personal server hosting applications that allow collect and manipulate all your personal data.